Ericsson says has identified software glitch causing mobile network outages

-STOCKHOLM (Reuters) - Mobile network equipment group Ericsson (ERICb.ST) said on Thursday it had identified an issue in certain nodes in the core network resulting in network disturbances for some customers.
+STOCKHOLM, Dec 6 (Reuters) - Mobile network equipment group Ericsson said on Thursday it had identified an issue in certain nodes in the core network resulting in network disturbances for some customers.

 It said in a statement that the faulty software that caused these issues was being decommissioned.